When Access Disappears

 The fire held.

-Julian sat with me for a while, then rose without a word.
+Julian sat with me a while, then rose without a word.
 He crossed the room, returned with my winter crutches—cleaned, adjusted, straps re-tied.

 “These will hold better than the poles,” he said.